captainGeech42/zanderwork.com/content/blog/htb-doctor.md

 ## Web App Exploitation

 My goal for exploiting the application was to leverage the SSTI vulnerability to pop a shell on the system.
-To do this, I built a payload that allows me to access the Python globals, and from there pivot to the `os` module to spawn a reverse shell.
-For more information on SSTI and how to exploit it, please see [this blog post](https://www.onsecurity.io/blog/server-side-template-injection-with-jinja2/) by ONSECURITY.
+To do this, I built a payload that allowed me to access the Python globals, and from there pivot to the `os` module to spawn a reverse shell.

 I could have done this by starting with an object I create (e.g., an empty string, `""`), and pivoting through some of the internal datastructures (`__class_`, `__mro__`, etc.), but I decided to utilize the `request` object that will be present in the template, thanks to Flask.
 This enables me to have a constant payload that doesn't require environment-specific array indexes to pivot throughout the internal datastructures.